Stardown-app/Stardown/docs/develop.md

 ## Some differences between Chromium and Firefox

 - [Chromium does not allow use of the clipboard API in the background](https://stackoverflow.com/questions/61862872/how-to-copy-web-notification-content-to-clipboard/61977696#61977696).
 - In Firefox, [Manifest V3 extensions with low privilege activeTab shows annoying blue dot for all websites](https://bugzilla.mozilla.org/show_bug.cgi?id=1851083).
 This is why I changed the Firefox version of Stardown from manifest v3 to v2.
+This bug is fixed in Firefox v129+, but I'm waiting a bit before switching back to manifest v3 in case many people don't update Firefox right away.
 - Although Stardown no longer uses Firefox's manifest v3, [Firefox does not support service_worker in manifest v3](https://stackoverflow.com/questions/75043889/manifest-v3-background-scripts-service-worker-on-firefox).
 - Firefox [sometimes requires an add-on ID](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/) in `browser_specific_settings` in manifest.json, but Chromium doesn't allow `browser_specific_settings`.
 - Based on testing I took notes on in [#11](https://github.com/Stardown-app/Stardown/issues/11), it appears Firefox manifest v2 does not allow use of the `import` and `export` keywords, and Chrome manifest v3 does not allow their use in content scripts.
 That's why Stardown requires using a bundler.